vidhuc24/Veritarc-AI/README.md

 ### Task 2: Proposed Solution ✅
 **Solution Vision:**
-Veritarc AI transforms evidence review from a manual bottleneck into an intelligent, consistent process.
-Auditors upload evidence documents (PDFs, screenshots, logs) and specify the control framework and requirement.
-The system instantly analyzes the document against comprehensive control criteria, providing a confidence-scored assessment with specific recommendations.
+Veritarc AI will transform evidence review from a manual bottleneck into an intelligent, consistent process.
+Auditors will upload evidence documents (PDFs, screenshots, logs) and specify the control framework and requirement.
+The system will instantly analyze the document against comprehensive control criteria, providing a confidence-scored assessment with specific recommendations.

 **Technology Stack:**
 - **LLM**: OpenAI GPT-4 - Superior reasoning for complex control requirement interpretation